 The program meets the requirements of this Key Element.
-The program provided evidence of mechanisms in place to evaluate student learning outcomes, support services, fiscal/physical resources, instructional/clinical resources and involving different Communities of Interests.
+The program provided evidence of mechanisms for evaluating student learning outcomes, student support services, curriculum, teaching/learning practices, and program resources.
+The program documented their assessment plan and timeline, and how feedback from Communities of Interests is used to evaluate and modify the program's student learning outcomes and goals.